 In partnership with academic staff, I reach to remain on the edge of change -- to provide students with curricula and learning environments relevant to the wired world of work.
 In this context I believe that meaning-making could make the difference between merely surviving, and thriving as 21st century scholars and academics.

 Marí Peté (nèe Greyling) (1964 - ) has published three bilingual poetry collections -- Step Through (2015), Amytis (2007) and Begin (2002).
-She presented poems from these collections at places like the London Book Fair, the Woordfees in Stellenbosch, the Kirkcudbright Arts Festival in Scotland, and the Pierneef Theatre in Pretoria.
+She presented poems from these collections at places like Poetry Africa, the London Book Fair, the Woordfees in Stellenbosch, the Kirkcudbright Arts Festival in Scotland, and the Pierneef Theatre in Pretoria.
 With Bianca Bothma, Marí was editor of Art for Humanity's book Women Artists and Poets Advocate Children's Rights.
-At the 2010 Poetry Africa Festival, Marí's opening night contribution was amongst those mentioned as exemplary by the Mail & Guardian.
 Her poems were published for the first time in 1983 in Tydskrif vir Letterkunde.

 2002 saw the light of Marí's first anthology begin (Umsinsi Press).
 The majority of poems were written in Afrikaans, with a handful in English, marking the beginnings of bilingual writing.
 Begin was reviewed by Kobus Moolman on LitNet.

-Step Through, Marí's third collection, was published in 2015 on Amazon by Leopard Press.
+Step Through, Marí's third collection, was published in 2015 by Leopard Press (available on Amazon).

 The book contains sketches by Dina Cormick, whose artworks can be found in South Africa's Constitutional Court, and the Durban Botanical Gardens, amongst other places.